YannDubs/website_old/_glossary/concepts.md

 How well will the algorithms distinguish the classes in each case ?

 * **Small Sample**:
-    * The *discriminative* model never saw any examples at the bottom of the blue ellipse.
-It has no chance of finding the correct decision boundary there.
+    * The *discriminative* model never saw examples at the bottom of the blue ellipse.
+It will not find the correct decision boundary there.
     * The *generative* model assumes that the data follows a normal distribution (ellipse).
-It will therefore be able to infer the correct decision boundary without ever having seen data points there!
+It will therefore infer the correct decision boundary without ever having seen data points there!

 <div class="col-xs-6" markdown="1">
 ![small sample discriminative](/img/blog/small-discriminative.png)